HellRok/Poros/README.md

 save to the default of `./db/#{self}`.
 If you do re-define it you _must_ seperate each model into it's own folder or it will have _lots_ of issues.

-`.where` acts a bit like ActiveRecord but it's not currently chainable (I plan to do that in the future though) and takes exact matches, regexs, arrays, or lambdas in any combination.
+`.where` acts a bit like ActiveRecord and it takes exact matches, regexs, arrays, or lambdas in any combination.

 ```ruby